facebook/react-native/docs/DirectManipulation.md

 must either be native or forward setNativeProps to a native component`.
 This occurs because `MyButton` isn't directly backed by a native view whose opacity should be set.
-You can think about it like this: if you define a component with `React.createClass` you would not expect to be able to set a style prop on it and have that work - you would need to pass the style prop down to a child, unless you are wrapping a native component.
+You can think about it like this: if you define a component with `createReactClass` you would not expect to be able to set a style prop on it and have that work - you would need to pass the style prop down to a child, unless you are wrapping a native component.
 Similarly, we are going to forward `setNativeProps` to a